ethers-io/documentation/source/ethers.js/source/api-contract.rst

     An object that maps each ABI event name (lower case, with the "on" prefix) to a callback that is triggered when the event occurs.

+:sup:`prototype` . connect ( providerOrSigner )
+    Create a new instance of the Contract connected as the new *providerOrSigner*.

 .. _example:

 Examples